adithyanraj03/Paper_08_Data-Set_Gan_Terrain/README.md

 For full license details, see the LICENSE file.

 ## Full Data Access

 This is a sample of our complete dataset.
+Researchers interested in collaboration or requiring access to the full dataset should contact directly.<br><br>
+<b>*We are currently limited by Git LFS bandwidth constraints, which we plan to upgrade upon publication of our research.
+This will allow for full dataset access and higher resolution samples for the research community.*</b>

+This is a sample of our complete dataset.
 Researchers interested in collaboration or requiring access to the full dataset should contact directly.

 ## Contact